Ultra23Ahan/modulink/JOURNAL.md

 # May 20: Did research and did a small test print

-Researched a about planetary gearboxes, learnt about involute gear teeth, made a small test print of the core of the motor, and adjusted the settings to make it as lighter to reduce resistance.
-Still have to change settings and modify the design
+So I researched a about planetary gearboxes.
+I first thought of one like one I found online in the Torospin - Ruco which has a single shaft output by haviing spokes which follow the roation of the planet gears and make the pletary gear system more toroidal but I decided that the motor would make the output faster as if it is fast you can just use gear ratios and make it have more torque.
+I also learnt about involute gear teeth and how they work(as I thought it would be useful).
+I decided to use Herringbone gears as they are self aligning and tus the model can be made print-in-place and thus have no assembly required.
+I made a small test print of the core of the motor, and adjusted the settings to make it as lighter to reduce resistance.
+Still have to change settings and modify the design.

 ![](/images/journal/planetary-gearbox-test.jpeg)